JakubHeba/jakubheba.github.io/SLAE/Custom-Crypter/index.md

 ### Shellcode

-<p style="text-align: justify;">We'll use Crypter against shellcode from Assignment No. 2, which means reverse shell.
+<p style="text-align: justify;">We'll use Crypter against shellcode from Assignment No. 2, which means reverse shell written using execve-stack technique.
 These operations are carried out in order to deceive or bypass anti-virus software or other security systems.</p>

 To start with, here is our shellcode in NASM:
 ```nasm